Rogue River - Middle Fish Report for 2-25-2021

 Wild steelhead can now be retained in the whole Rogue basin, as long as the fish is a minimum of 24 inches long.
 Only 1 wild fish per day, and 3 per year zone wide in aggregate may be kept.

-Locally-owned and operated tackle stores in Grants Pass have excellent gear and very fresh bait that is specific to the Rogue and to your particular technique.
+Locally-owned and operated tackle and fly shops in Grants Pass have excellent gear and very fresh bait, local flies and knowledge that is specific to the Rogue and to your particular technique.
 Go check them out and offer them support during this time.

 It is illegal to snag and keep a snagged fish, whether it’s wild or hatchery!
 Report violations to Oregon State Police by calling *OSP.